Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/precision/axis_locking.rst

 =====

 A locked axis will display in a brighter color than an unlocked axis.
-For example in the image to the right, the Z axis is drawn in light blue as movement is constrained to this axis.
+For example in the image to the right, the Z axis is shown in light blue as movement is constrained to this axis.
 This example, can be achieved in two ways:

 Hotkey